 Following the examination, the chair, in the presence of the Dean's Representative, must inform the student of the outcome of the examination.
 The chair and the Dean's Representative both sign a Report of the Examining Committee indicating which of the above alternatives has been adopted.
 A copy of this statement is to be included in the student's file at the graduate program office, and a copy is given to the student.
 The student passes if one member refuses to sign the report, but the other members of the Dissertation Examining Committee agree to sign, before or after the approval of recommended changes.
 Two or more negative votes constitute a failure of the candidate to meet the dissertation requirement.
 In cases of failure, the Dissertation Examining Committee must specify in detail and in writing the nature of the deficiencies in the dissertation and/or the oral performance that led to failure.
 This statement is to be submitted to the program's Graduate Director, the Dean of the Graduate School, and the student.
 A second examination may be permitted if the student will be in good standing at the time of the proposed second examination.
-A second examination requires the approval of the program's Graduate Director and the Dean of the Graduate School.
-If the student fails this second examination, or if a second examination is not permitted, the student's admission to the graduate program is terminated.
+A second examination, or if a second examination is not permitted, the student's admission to the graduate program is terminated.

-The completed forms and related documents will be forwarded to the Student Services Office for inclusion in the student's file.
+The completed forms and related documents will be forwarded to the Graduate Student Services Office for inclusion in the student's file.
 The student will receive a copy of the completed DGOA form, which shows the names and signatures of the faculty who participated in the evaluation.